Publications - Position papers

 2.3 Data Exclusivity (Regulatory Data Protection)

 Ensure a term of protection of preferably ten years but no less than 6 years for an originator’s data related to safety and efficacy used for marketing approval of products containing new molecular entities.
 The protection must cover both, undisclosed data as well as direct or indirect reliance on results of the data.
 Assert that new molecular entities encompass small chemical molecules as well as biologics (large molecules).
+Data Exclusivity shall not depend on first launch or market approval in the respective country.

 Extend the protection to new indication approvals.